-Every agent has dealt with owners like this from time to time.
-Getting calls at 10 P.M. demanding attention right then and there.
-How do you deal with it if a seller angrily confronts you?
+Every agent has dealt with rude sellers, the ones who call you at 10 P.M. demanding attention right then and there.

-The first thing you should do is create boundaries between you and the owner.
+The first thing you should do is establish boundaries between you and the seller.

-That’s a huge part of keeping clients happy.
+This is a huge part of keeping your clients happy.

-Don’t overload them with advice.
-Ask open-ended questions.
-When they respond, repeat key phrases back to them to let them know they’re being heard.
+When they call to talk, repeat key phrases back to them to let them know they’re being heard.